 Your doctor may advise you to take thyroxine (levothyroxine) tablets.
 Thyroxine is a type of thyroid hormone (T4).
 It is given to:

-- replace the thyroid hormones that you will no longer be able to make if the thyroid gland has been removed
+- replace the thyroid hormones you no longer make if the thyroid gland has been removed

-- reduce the risk of your cancer coming back after treatment.
+- reduce the risk of the cancer coming back after treatment.

 Below is a sample of the sources used in our thyroid cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com